Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Most pet owners consider their furry friends as part of their families.
 Millennials take this a step further.
 Not only is this generation more likely to own cats in the first place, but they also see their beloved felines as their children.

 Although cats aren’t the most popular pet — that honor goes to canines — they’re still incredibly common additions to American households.
-45.3 million households own at least one cat, a number that’s recently increased due to COVID-19.
+37 million households have at least one cat, a number that increased due to COVID-19.

 cat sleeping in owner's arms